Monte Carlo N-Particle Transport Code: History

 The Monte Carlo method for radiation particle transport has its origins at LANL dates back to 1946.
 The creators of these methods were Stanislaw Ulam, John von Neumann, Robert Richtmyer, and Nicholas Metropolis.
 Monte Carlo for radiation transport was conceived by Stanislaw Ulam in 1946 while playing Solitaire while recovering from an illness.
 "After spending a lot of time trying to estimate success by combinatorial calculations, I wondered whether a more practical method...might be to lay it out say one hundred times and simply observe and count the number of successful plays."
 In 1947, John von Neumann sent a letter to Robert Richtmyer proposing the use of a statistical method to solve neutron diffusion and multiplication problems in fission devices.
 His letter contained an 81-step pseudo code and was the first formulation of a Monte Carlo computation for an electronic computing machine.
 Von Neumann's assumptions were: time-dependent, continuous-energy, spherical but radially-varying, one fissionable material, isotropic scattering and fission production, and fission multiplicities of 2, 3, or 4.
 He suggested 100 neutrons each to be run for 100 collisions and estimated the computational time to be five hours on ENIAC.

 Richtmyer proposed suggestions to allow for multiple fissionable materials, no fission spectrum energy dependence, single neutron multiplicity, and running the computation for computer time and not for the number of collisions.
 The code was finalized in December 1947.
 The first calculations were run in April/May 1948 on ENIAC.

 While waiting for ENIAC to be physically relocated, Enrico Fermi invented a mechanical device called FERMIAC to trace neutron movements through fissionable materials by the Monte Carlo method.
 Monte Carlo methods for particle transport have been driving computational developments since the beginning of modern computers; this continues today.

 In the 1950s and 1960s, these new methods were organized into a series of special-purpose Monte Carlo codes, including MCS, MCN, MCP, and MCG.
 These codes were able to transport neutrons and photons for specialized LANL applications.
 In 1977, these separate codes were combined to create the first generalized Monte Carlo radiation particle transport code, MCNP.
-In 1977, MCNP was first created by merging MCNG with MCP to create MCNP.
 The first release of the MCNP code was version 3 and was released in 1983.
 It is distributed by the Radiation Safety Information Computational Center in Oak Ridge, TN.

 Monte Carlo N-Particle eXtended

-Monte Carlo N-Particle eXtended (MCNPX) was also developed at Los Alamos National Laboratory, and is capable of simulating particle interactions of 34 different types of particles (nucleons and ions) and 2000+ heavy ions at nearly all energies, including those simulated by MCNP.
+Monte Carlo N-Particle eXtended (MCNPX) was developed at Los Alamos National Laboratory to extend MCNP capabilities to a broader range of particle types, including nucleons and heavy ions over wide energy ranges.
+MCNPX and MCNP5 were historically developed as separate code branches to address different application needs.

-Both codes can be used to judge whether or not nuclear systems are critical and to determine doses from sources, among other things.

-MCNP6 is a merger of MCNP5 and MCNPX.
+The MCNP6 code represents the merger of MCNP5 and MCNPX into a unified code base, combining their respective capabilities into a single, maintained software package.

-Comparison

-MCNP6 is less accurate than MCNPX.
-Geant4 is less accurate than MCNPX.
-Geant4 is less accurate than MCNP5.
+Benchmarking and validation